niloy2019/COVID-19-Website/README.md

 ##  How It Works

-     In this Project I have created an website for Gotham Municipal Corporation,where user can take an Appoinement and Depending on location of the patients, they have assigned the
+     This Project is created  for Gotham Municipal Corporation,where user can take an Appoinement and Depending on location of the patients, they have assigned the hospitals.
-     hospitals.

      --> User first have to Register by Signing up button .